View All 1942 Jefferson Nickel

 Description

 The 1942 (D) Jefferson Nickel is a nickel produced at the Denver Mint as part of the Jefferson Nickels Original Design 1938-2003 series.
-Total mintage reached 13.9 million.
-The obverse features Thomas Jefferson facing left, while the reverse displays Monticello, Thomas Jefferson's Virginia estate.
-Designed by Felix Schlag.
+With a mintage of 13.9 million, this is a less common issue — the lowest mintage among 4 mint variants, representing only 9% of total production.
+The obverse features Thomas Jefferson facing left and the reverse displays Monticello, Thomas Jefferson's Virginia estate.
 Wartime silver alloy introduced mid-year.
 Large mintmark above Monticello distinguishes silver from standard issues.
+Struck at the Denver Mint, established in 1906 from an earlier assay office that processed Colorado gold rush metal.
+Estimated market value ranges from $43 to $7.3K depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #4014.
-Felix Schlag won the 1938 public design competition for the Jefferson Nickel, defeating nearly 400 entries.
-Wartime silver nickels (1942-P, 1942-S, 1943-1945 P/D/S) are collected for their silver content.
-Key dates include the 1939-D, 1950-D, and Full Steps (FS) designation specimens.

 External References